sandreas/graft/README.md

 Following options are available:
 ```
-Flags:
-  --help            Show context-sensitive help (also try --help-long and --help-man).
-  --export-to=""    export source listing to file, one line per item
-  --files-from=""   import source listing from file, one line per item
-  --min-age=""      minimum age (e.g. 2d, 8w, 2016-12-24, etc. - see docs for valid time formats)
-  --max-age=""      maximum age (e.g. 2d, 8w, 2016-12-24, etc. - see docs for valid time formats)
+positional arguments:
+  source
+  destination

+options:
   --case-sensitive       be case sensitive when matching files and folders
+  --debug, -d            debug mode with logging to Stdout and into $HOME/.graft/application.log
+  --delete               delete found files (be careful with this one - use --dry-run before execution)
-  --dry-run         dry-run / simulation mode
+  --dry-run              simulation mode output only files remain unaffected
-  --hide-matches    hide matches in search mode ($1: ...)
-  --move            move / rename files - do not make a copy
+  --move                 rename files instead of copy
-  --quiet           quiet mode - do not show any output
   --regex                use a real regex instead of glob patterns (e.g. src/.*\.jpg)
+  --quiet                do not show any output
+  --sftp-promote         start sftp server only providing matching files and directories
+  --show-matches         show pattern matches for each found file
   --times                transfer source modify times to destination

-Args:
-  <source-pattern>         source pattern - used to locate files (e.g. src/*)
-  [<destination-pattern>]  destination pattern for transfer (e.g. dst/$1)
+  --sftp-port SFTP-PORT
+                         Specifies the port on which the server listens for connections (default: 2022) [default: 2022]
+  --export-to EXPORT-TO
+                         export found matches to a text file - one line per item
+  --files-from FILES-FROM
+                         import found matches from file - one line per item
+  --max-age MAX-AGE      maximum age (e.g. 2d / 8w / 2016-12-24 / etc. )
+  --min-age MIN-AGE      minimum age (e.g. 2d / 8w / 2016-12-24 / etc. )
+  --sftp-password SFTP-PASSWORD
+                         Specify the password for the sftp server
+  --sftp-user SFTP-USER
+                         Specify the username for the sftp server (default: graft) [default: graft]
+  --help, -h             display this help and exit

 ```